phdata/tram-cicd-template/cicd_deployment_strategy.md

 The `bin/tram-fetch` scripts will pull Tram from a secured repository managed by phData.
 The tram version used can be updated by changing the version number in the `TRAM_VERSION` file at the repository root.

-The client will be provided with an environment-specific set of credentials and a url to fetch Tram.
+The client will be provided with a token to fetch Tram.
 These should be set in the build environment as:

 ```
-ARTIFACTORY_URL
-ARTIFACTORY_USER
-ARTIFACTORY_TOKEN
+TRAM_ENTITLEMENT_TOKEN=<token>
 ```

 #### Choosing a Stack